As Jeff Bullas says, “Growing your Facebook Likes is social media’s version of building the traditional email subscribers list.”

 Method #6 to Increase Facebook Likes: Add a “Like” button to your Website’s Header

 Having a Like Button in the top-right or left corner of your website is an easy way to drive new Likes over time.
 For a number of our clients, this has been a constant driver of new Likes every day.
 It won’t get you a ton of Likes all at once, but having it there doesn’t hurt anything, and over time those Facebook Likes add up.

-Add a Like Button to the header is an easy-to-see position with a simple call-to-action, such as “Like us to hear about Facebook-exclusive contests and deals.
+I recommend adding a Like Button to your header in an easy-to-see position with a simple call-to-action, such as “Like us to hear about Facebook-exclusive contests and deals.”
 This allows you to keep it up in perpetuity and not have to worry about updating it every week or two.
 It will also keep from conflicting with any contests or coupons you promote on your website.

 Check out an example below:

 Method #7 to Increase Facebook Likes: Exclusive Like-Gated Videos

 Exclusive behind-the-scenes, interviews and live event videos are a great incentive to get new Facebook Likes.
 Just like ebooks, coupons and contests, they can be Like-gated and displayed in a Tab on your Facebook Page.

 But these can’t just be any videos.
 These need to be first-time, behind-the-scenes exclusives that you can’t find anywhere else.
 Here are a few examples that make for great exclusives: